 [347.]
 Dividends to which Article 10 applies are mostly paid by companies resident of developing countries since there is substantially more investment in equity capital from developed to developing countries than in the opposite direction.
-Accordingly, the immediate impact of revenue reductions as a consequence of treaty limits on source taxation frequently will fall on the developing countries will need to decide what limits they can accept in their treaties bearing in mind that high rates of withholding taxes may deter investment.31
+Accordingly, the immediate impact of revenue reductions as a consequence of treaty limits on source taxation frequently will fall on the developing country (although there may be long-term revenue gains as a result of increased capital flows).
+Developing countries will need to decide what limits they can accept in their treaties bearing in mind that high rates of withholding taxes may deter investment.31